Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Empirical Cross Gramian

 \end{mydefine*}

-Computational complexity depends largely on the number of scales and rotations of perturbations as well as the cost and order of integration of the system (\ref{nsys}).
-The empirical cross gramian enables state reduction for square nonlinear control systems without an additional balancing procedure using the direct truncation, where $V$ and $U$ are computed by a SVD, analogous to (\ref{dt}):
+Computational complexity depends largely on the number of scales and rotations of perturbations as well as the order of integration used to generate the snapshots $x^{hij}$ and $y^{klb}$.

+The empirical cross gramian enables state reduction for square nonlinear control systems without an additional balancing procedure using direct truncation, where the approximately balancing projection $U$ is computed by an SVD and truncated to $U_1$, analogous to (\ref{dt}):

-Like for the proper orthogonal decomposition, to quantify how close the subspace obtained by reduction is approximating the state space, a measure of total preserved energy \cite{condon04a} can be employed:
+Like for POD, to quantify how close the subspace obtained by reduction is approximating the state space, a measure of total preserved energy \cite{lall99}, \cite{condon04a} can also be employed here:

-for $k$ retained states of a $n$-dimensional model with $n-k$ truncated states with the smallest singular values of the (empirical) cross gramian $\sigma_i$.
+for $k$ retained states of a $n$-dimensional model with $n-k$ truncated states related to the $n-k$ lowest singular values of the empirical cross gramian $\sigma_i(W_X)$.